A financial advisor’s guide to Laurentian Bank stock

 Your clients shouldn’t limit their investments or portfolios to one bank stock or one type of stock alone.
 Tell them to mix it up with energy stocks and tech stocks.
 You can also advise them to diversify their investment portfolio with other asset classes like ETFs, mutual funds, REITs, etc.

 This can protect against the effects of inflation and make up for any loss or underperforming investments.
-To know more about diversification, watch this video:
+For more on diversification, watch this video:

 A look back at Laurentian Bank’s history